panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 greetEveryone(); // => "Everyone, Welcome!"
 ```

-`greetEveryone` doesn't have any paremeters.
-The params parenthesis are kept.
+`greetEveryone` doesn't have any parameters.
+The params parentheses are kept.

 ## 3. Reducing curly braces and return

-When the arrow function body consists of only one expression, you can remove the curly braces and `return` keyword.
+When the arrow function body consists of only one expression, you can remove the curly braces `{ }` and `return` keyword.

+Don't worry about omitting `return`.
+The arrow function implicitly returns the expression evaluation result.

+That's the simplification I like the most in the arrow function syntax.

-Let's simplify `greetNoParenthesis` function (defined in [2.](#2-reducing-parameters-parenthesis)) by removing the curly braces `{ }` and `return`:
+`greetConcise` function that doesn't have the curly braces `{ }` and `return`:

 ```javascript
 const greetConcise = who => `${who}, Welcome!`;